maximilien/musings/blogs/ai/5/outline.md

 - **Build an MVP, not a polished product** — just enough to demo convincingly
   - Use AI-assisted tools like Lovable, Bolt, or Replit Agent to move fast
   - Focus on the "wow" moment, not edge cases
+  - Do have a working system but it does not need to solve all the use cases
 - **Write basic integration tests early** — just enough to catch breaking changes
   - Run them after every major change so you don't have a broken demo at pitch time
+  - Having good tests (integtration) is now a breeze with AI coding assistants so I think this is a MUST now
 - **Include a business case** — judges love a TAM (Total Addressable Market) slide
   - Even a rough market sizing shows you're thinking beyond the code
+  - Give some indication of your background in the space or why you care (make it personal rather than about money)
 - **Aim for the stars, reach for the sky** — be ambitious in vision, pragmatic in execution
   - Judges reward ambition paired with a working demo